 The architect Le Corbusier (Charles-Édouard Jeanneret), when commissioned by his friend Raoul La Roche to build a house, commented, “La Roche, an amazing art collection like yours needs a house to match.”
 La Roche was a wealthy banker and passionate collector of cubist art.
-Inspired by his friend’s collection, Le Corbusier would go on to design a urban three-floored cubist house: an exercise in modernism.
-The house is, much like some of the art it housed, is a masterpiece.
+Inspired by his friend’s collection, Le Corbusier designed an urban three-floored cubist house: an exercise in modernism.
+The house is, much like some of the art it housed, a masterpiece.

-Additionally, Le Corbusier, inspired by his visit to the Acropolis in Athens, would introduce his concept of an “architectural promenade” (a term he coined in 1929), a structural design by which movement through the house would become a theatrical, even visceral experience in which space, perspective, and light would come to three-dimensional life.
+Additionally, Le Corbusier, inspired by his visit to the Acropolis in Athens, introduced his concept of an “architectural promenade” (a term he coined in 1929), a structural design by which movement through the house would become a theatrical, even visceral, experience in which space, perspective, and light would come to three-dimensional life.

-The Villa della Rocca, with its geometrical purity and minimalist aesthetic, was designed as yet another modern work of art for La Roche’s collection, and that’s what it became.
+The Villa La Roche, with its geometrical purity and minimalist aesthetic, was designed as yet another modern work of art for La Roche’s collection, and that’s what it became.